Heart disease is the No. 1 killer of Americans

 “We do a lot of sick care in medicine these days,” Mattina said.
 “I think we need to be more aggressive and look for potential problems before they happen because what we generally have now isn’t enough.”

-For women, it's especially important to know the signs of heart trouble, as they can differ from symptoms in men.
+For women, it’s especially important to know the signs of heart trouble, as they can be different from men’s.